Generative Adversarial Networks for Image Super-Resolution: A Survey: GANs for image super-resolutions

 \section{GANs for image super-resolutions}

 According to mentioned illustrations, it is clear that GANs have many important applications in image processing.
 Also, image super-resolution is crucial for high-level vision tasks, i.e., medical image diagnosis and weather forecast, etc. Thus, GANs in image super-resolution have important significance in the real world.
 However, there are few summaries about GANs for image super-resolution.
-Inspired by that, we show GANs for image super-resolution, according to supervised GANs, semi-supervised GANs and unsupervised GANs for image super-resolution as shown in Fig. 8.
-Specifically, supervised GANs in image super-resolution include supervised GANs based improved architectures, supervised GANs based prior knowledge, supervised GANs with improved loss functions and supervised GANs based multi-tasks for image super-resolution.
-Semi-supervised GANs for image super-resolution contain semi-supervised GANs based improved architectures, semi-supervised GANs with improved loss functions and semi-supervised GANs based multi-tasks for image super-resolution.
+Inspired by that, we show GANs for image super-resolution, according to supervised GANs, semi-supervised GANs and unsupervised GANs for image super-resolution as shown in Fig \ref{fig:2}.
+Specifically, supervised GANs in image super-resolution include supervised GANs based designed network architectures, supervised GANs based prior knowledge, supervised GANs with improved loss functions and supervised GANs based multi-tasks for image super-resolution.
+Semi-supervised GANs for image super-resolution contain semi-supervised GANs based designed network architectures, semi-supervised GANs with improved loss functions and semi-supervised GANs based multi-tasks for image super-resolution.

-Unsupervised GANs for image super-resolution consists of unsupervised GANs based improved architectures, unsupervised GANs based prior knowledge, unsupervised GANs with improved loss functions and unsupervised GANs based multi-tasks in image super-resolution.
+Unsupervised GANs for image super-resolution consists of unsupervised GANs based designed network architectures, unsupervised GANs based prior knowledge, unsupervised GANs with improved loss functions and unsupervised GANs based multi-tasks in image super-resolution.
 More information of GANs on image super-resolution can be illustrated as follows.